“For some — it depends on where you live”

 Be one of the first to vote

-The cost of living crisis refers to sustained periods when household expenses—particularly for essentials like energy, food, and housing—rise faster than wages, squeezing family budgets and reducing purchasing power.
-Since 2021, multiple shocks including supply-chain disruptions, energy price spikes, and geopolitical tensions have kept inflation elevated across developed economies.
-The debate now centers on whether these pressures represent a temporary crisis or a structural shift toward permanently higher costs that societies must adapt to.
+The cost of living crisis refers to a sustained period when household expenses—particularly for energy, food, and housing—rise faster than wages, squeezing family budgets and forcing difficult trade-offs.
+Since 2021, multiple shocks including pandemic supply disruptions, energy market volatility, and geopolitical conflicts have kept prices elevated across developed economies.
+The debate centres on whether these pressures are temporary or have become a structural feature of modern economies, with significant implications for wage policy, central bank strategy, and social stability.